 If you use Audit Manager to manage SQL Server logins, you can use Active Directory membership to automatically add and remove the permissions required for auditing activity.
 There is no requirement to use the SQL Server Management Studio to manage logins or permissions.
 Since it is recommended that you have a dedicated SQL Server instance for auditing, giving the NT Authority\System account a SQL Server login and system administrator role is an acceptable solution for most organizations.

 Auditing Permissions for SQL Server

-SQL Server account Type of account Required permissions Notes NT Authority\System machine account SQL Server Roles: sysadmin role account that is not associated with a Windows account.
+SQL Server account Type of account Required permissions Notes NT Authority\System machine account SQL Server Roles: sysadmin role

 Creating Security Groups for Auditing